Keyfactor/gcp-apigee-orchestrator/readme_source.md

-# Google Cloud Provider Certificate Manager

-Google Certificate Manager Orchestrator for Add, Remove and Inventory.

-#### Integration status: Pilot - Ready for use in test environments.
-Not for use in production.

-## About the Keyfactor Universal Orchestrator Capability

-This repository contains a Universal Orchestrator Capability which is a plugin to the Keyfactor Universal Orchestrator.
-Within the Keyfactor Platform, Orchestrators are used to manage “certificate stores” &mdash; collections of certificates and roots of trust that are found within and used by various applications.

-The Universal Orchestrator is part of the Keyfactor software distribution and is available via the Keyfactor customer portal.
-For general instructions on installing Capabilities, see the “Keyfactor Command Orchestrator Installation and Configuration Guide” section of the Keyfactor documentation.
-For configuration details of this specific Capability, see below in this readme.

-The Universal Orchestrator is the successor to the Windows Orchestrator.
-This Capability plugin only works with the Universal Orchestrator and does not work with the Windows Orchestrator.

----

-**Google Cloud Platform Certificate Manager**
+**Remote GCP Apigee**

 **Overview**

-The GCP Certificate Manager Orchestrator remotely manages certificates on the Google Cloud Platform Certificate Manager Product.
+The GCP Certificate Manager Orchestrator remotely manages certificates on the Google Cloud Platform Certificate Manager Product

 This agent implements three job types – Inventory, Management Add, and Management Remove.
 Below are the steps necessary to configure this AnyAgent.
 It supports adding certificates with or without private keys.